SchemaPlus/schema_plus/README.md

 > * schema_plus_views -- Adds support for creating and manipulating views
 >
 > The documentation for these features is at the end of this README
+>
+> If you'd like to follow or contribute to the discussion of this refactoring, take a look at issue SchemaPlus/schema_plus/197

 ## Upgrading from SchemaPlus 1.8.x